• Home

 • Fines

-• Cost of overtime to Recoup delays
+• Cost of overtime to recoup delays

-• Paid off output Whilst obtaining brand new staff members up to rate
+• Paid off output whilst obtaining brand new staff members up to rate

-• Cost time spent accident evaluation
+• Cost time spent on accident evaluation

 • Additional government work